-The literature study has revealed that it is important to teach young people coping mechanisms (Grennan & Woodhams, 2007, p.
-488; Council of Europe, 2012, p.
+The literature study has revealed that it is important to teach young people better social problem solving skills by general coping interventions (Grennan & Woodhams,2007, p.
+488; Council of Europe, 2012a, p.
 23; Fazel et al. 2008, p.
 1017).
-For instance, in the context of bullying and victimization, it is important to offer the young people others ways of responding and defending themselves, rather than converting to aggression.
-Communication and conflict resolution could be interesting possibilities, such as anti-violence programmes, anti-aggression communication initiatives and role plays (Haulfe & Wolter, 2014, p.
+For instance, in the context of bullying and victimization, it is important to offer the young people other ways of responding and defending themselves, rather than converting to aggression.
+Communication and conflict resolution could be interesting possibilities, such as anti-violence programmes, anti-aggression communication initiatives and role plays (Haufle & Wolter, 2014, p.
 19).
-Research shows that better self-reported social problem-solving skills could reduce the negative factors of incarceration (Grennan & Woodhams, 2007, p.
+Research shows that if young people have better social problem-solving skills this could reduce the negative factors of incarceration (Grennan & Woodhams, 2007, p.
 488; Boxberg et al., 2013, p 23).
 It has been suggested to include these practices in school programmes on a structural base (Criminal Justice Inspection Northern Ireland, 2011, p.
 23).

-Existing literature also stresses that juveniles need to be able to continue with their life as normal as possible with the aim that their anger and feelings of distress did not accumulate (The Ombudsman for Juveniles in Sweden, 2013).
-Structured activities, such as work and recreational activities tend to be associated with positive feelings of autonomy, well being and decreased feelings of fear and rule violations (Van der Laan & Eichelsheim, 2013, p.
+Existing literature also stresses that juveniles need to be able to continue with life as normal as possible with the aim that their anger and feelings of distress does not accumulate (The Ombudsman for Juveniles in Sweden, 2013).
+Structured daily activities, such as school, vocational training or work and recreational activities tend to be associated with positive feelings of autonomy, wellbeing and decreased feelings of fear and rule violations (Van der Laan & Eichelsheim, 2013, p.
 428).
 This has also been confirmed by juveniles themselves (Children's Rights Alliance, 2012a, p.
 47).
 In addition, it is important that there is routine.
 This contributes to the recognition, predictability and safety of the youth (Inspectie Jeugdzorg, 2007, p.
 14).
-Hence, there must be space, infrastructure for recreation and sports and a library (Kinderrechtencommissariaat 2010, p.
+Hence, there must be space and an infrastructure for recreation and sports, and a library (Kinderrechtencommissariaat 2010, p.
 32).
-It must be acknowledged that this should take place in small groups instead of large and/or overcrowded groups with sufficient staff (Van der Laan & Eichelsheim, 2013, p.
+It must be acknowledged that such activities should take place in small groups instead of large and/or overcrowded groups, with sufficient staff (Van der Laan & Eichelsheim, 2013, p.
 428; Children's Rights Alliance, 2012a, p.
 47).

 Special attention should be given to the possibilities of young people to have contact with the outside world, for example with family.
-This is also important while a juvenile is in police custody (UNICEF Regional Office for CEE/CIS, O'Donnell, 2009, p.
+This is also important while a juvenile is in police custody (UNICEF Regional Office for CEE/CIS, 2009, p.
 20; The Ombudsman for Sweden, 2013, p.
 27; Children's Rights Alliance for England, 2012b, p.
 10; UK Aid from the British People & Penal Reform International, 2012, p.
 95).
-This is in accordance with article 37 (c) CRC which has laid down the right of the juvenile deprived of his or her liberty to maintain contact with his or her family, except for exceptional circumstances (i.e. if his or her best interests require such a limitation; Liefaard 2008).
+In this regard, it is important to point at article 37 (c) CRC which provides the right of juveniles deprived of their liberty to maintain contact with their family, except for exceptional circumstances (i.e. if his or her best interests require such a limitation; Liefaard, 2008).
 This also provides an opportunity for children to report violence to the outside world (UK Aid from the British People & Penal Reform International, 2012, p.
-95; see also Liefaard 2008).
+95; see also Liefaard, 2008).

 Many respondents (73%) have indicated that strategies directed towards juveniles aim to improve their ability to adjust with the array of factors addressed, through programmes on behavioural change and recreational and sport activities.
-Many respondents have indicated that the focus often lies on anti-aggression or anti-bullying programmes.
-Pro-social modelling by chaplains and psychologists to break down barriers between groups have also been mentioned.
+Many respondents have indicated that the focus often lies on anti-aggression or antibullying programmes.
+Pro-social modelling by chaplains and psychologists to break down barriers between groups has also been mentioned.
 An individual approach in which the juveniles feel heard and can develop their strengths and competences (including taking part in the decision-making) has been particularly stressed.
-Sanctions as a response to violence have also been mentioned by respondents, which is based on a different philosophy.
-Recreational activities have been mentioned frequently in this regard, although no concrete examples have been given.
+The significance of recreational activities have been mentioned frequently in this regard, although no concrete examples have been presented.